davidmuradov/chaterm/README.md

 ## Contacts Info

+To login in the main page as a client :
+- Email: client
+- Password: client

-To login in the main page:
+To login in the main page as the server :
-- Email: test
+- Email: server
-- Password: test
+- Password: server

 ### xmlcoms moved